Irere (collection): Show

 A short film by John Maybury played during the show, depicting the phases of the collection's narrative.
 A young woman wearing what became known as the "shipwreck dress" swims to a tropical shore after a shipwreck.
 In the jungle, she evades pursuers dressed in black with glowing green eyes – conquistadors, or perhaps malevolent sprites.
 The final segment is presented in colourful thermal imaging: transformed by nature, the girl escapes to live among the area's indigenous people.
 According to Maybury, McQueen was on-set during filming, "acting as co-director and art director".
 Curator Susanna Brown connected the first portion of Maybury's film to underwater photographs taken by Toni Frissell in the late 1940s.
 She argued that Frissell's photos and Maybury's film were visually framed to make it unclear whether the women were sinking or rising.

 A total of fifty-six looks were presented during the runway show.
 The first portion of the show comprised twenty outfits.
 Models were styled with smeared makeup and wet hair in accordance with the shipwreck concept.
 Look 14 was a frock coat with a koi fish design based on a tattoo McQueen had.
 The oyster dress appeared during this phase, as did the shipwreck dress worn in the opening film, as Looks 18 and 20, respectively.
 The second phase comprised eighteen outfits.
 Models had beehive hairstyles with black eye makeup reminiscent of domino masks.
-Look 28 featured oversized earrings made from porcupine quills, which, unusually, framed the model's ears in a fan shape.
+Look 28 featured oversized earrings made from porcupine quills, which, unusually, sat on the rim of the ear, with the quills fanned out around it.
 The most significant ensemble from this section was Look 32, which featured Karen Elson in a nude bodysuit covered in black glass beads in stylised designs, paired with a silver disc held in the mouth that effectively bisected her face.
 The third section comprised eighteen outfits.
 Looks 44 and 53 featured large feathered headpieces inspired by Indigenous featherwork.
 Look 49 was another iteration of the oyster dress, with a red bodice and the ruffled skirt in rainbow.
 At the end of the show, the models appeared en masse for a final turn, along with McQueen, who wore a white suit for his bow.